Inverting Integers in Tambara Functors: Abstract

 \section{Abstract}

-Let $G$ be a finite group.
-A $G$-Tambara functor $T$ consists of collection of commutative rings $T(G/H)$ (one for each subgroup $H$ of $G$), together with certain structure maps, satisfying certain axioms.
-In this note, we show that, for any integer $k$, any $G$-Tambara functor $T$, and any subgroups $H_1, H_2 \leq G$, $k$ is a unit in $T(G/H_1)$ if and only if $k$ is a unit in $T(G/H_2)$.
+Let $G$ be a finite group, and $k$ an integer.
+In this note, we show that for any $G$-Tambara functor $T$ and any subgroups $H_1, H_2 \leq G$, $k$ is a unit in $T(G/H_1)$ if and only if $k$ is a unit in $T(G/H_2)$.
+In other words, one may speak unambiguously of the localization $T[1/k]$.
+As a consequence, the norm functors $N_H^G$ commute with inverting $k$.